-- Select the Direct option when connecting to Isco instruments through an interrogator cable, communications cable, or a short haul modem attached to your computer's serial port. - Select the Modem option to connect to instruments through a telephone modem. - Select the Wireless option when using the 2102 Wireless Communication Module.

-Default to ... check box

-Check this box on the 4100/4200/6700 tab to direct Flowlink to use the communication protocol that is compatible for these types of instruments.
-If you are primarily connecting to Isco's Model 2100 devices, check the "Default to 2100" box on the 2100 tab.
+- Select the Direct option when connecting to Isco instruments through an interrogator cable, communications cable, or a short haul modem attached to your computer's serial port. - Select the Modem option to connect to instruments through a telephone modem. - Select the Wireless option when using the 2102 Wireless Communication Module. - Select TCP for remote serial communication via static IP or public domain address with a 2100 CDMA modemequipped module, CDMA/GSM modem-equipped 6712 sampler, or CDMA/GSM/ethernet modem-equipped Signature flow meter.
+Default to check box Check this box on the instrument tab to direct Flowlink to use the communication protocol that is compatible for the device type to which you are primarily connecting.
+For example, if you are primarily connecting to Isco's 2100 devices, check the "Default to 2100" box on the 2100 tab.
+Direct/Wireless Connect • Select the default Com port from the pull-down menu.
+Refer to your computer's documentation for more information on Com ports. • Select the default Baud rate from the pull-down menu.

-Direct/Wireless Connect

-- Select the default Com port from the pull-down menu.
-Refer to your computer's documentation for more information on Com ports. - Select the default Baud rate from the pull-down menu.
 The highest baud rate setting will allow the fastest connections and data retrieval.

-Modem Connect

-Select the modem from the pull-down list.
+Modem Connect Select the modem from the pull-down list.
 All modems recognized by your Windows operating system will be listed here.

-Communication option check boxes

-- Retrieve data gets text reports.
+The modem you specify here will be the Default modem selectable from the drop down list on the Devices tab in the Site window.
+Communication option check boxes • Retrieve data gets text reports.
 Many Isco instruments can generate text reports.
 Check this box to retrieve the reports during an interrogation.
-If the reports are not needed, leave this box blank for faster interrogation times. - Retrieve data uses Field Wizard first if included in the stack.
-Check this box if the Field Wizard is connected to one or more 2100 Series modules and you want to retrieve the Field Wizard's data first, before the other modules. - Display communication statistics.
+If the reports are not needed, leave this box blank for faster interrogation times. • Retrieve data uses Field Wizard first if included in the stack.
+Check this box if the Field Wizard is connected to one or more 2100 Series modules and you want to retrieve the Field Wizard's data first, before the other modules. • Display communication statistics.
 With this box checked, Flowlink displays a communications statistics window when it is connected to an instrument.
-This window shows the number of packets transferred between your computer and the instrument. - Show connection dialog on startup.
+This window shows the number of packets transferred between your computer and the instrument. • Show connection dialog on startup.
 Check this box to display a connection window every time Flowlink starts.

-Save

-Click the OK button to save the default communication options.
+Save Click the OK button to save the default communication options.
+Signature Series Event Table Defaults For the Signature flow meter, Utilities>Options provides default selections for the time used to display data in Event Viewer, and the directory to which this data is exported.

-Default Units Options
+٠ Signature event data is displayed by default in tabular format, sorted by Event Time (time the event occurred).
+Using the drop down menu next to "Event display time," this default can be changed to the last time the program was last downloaded into the database.

+• The default location to which event data is exported is the My Documents folder on your PC.
+To change this setting, next to "Export directory," click the Browse button and select the preferred default location.